Hitler: The Rise of Evil: Production

-Originally, Hitler biographer Ian Kershaw had been on board as a consultant in the production of Hitler: The Rise of Evil.
-Alliance Atlantis, which had purchased the rights to adapt Kershaw's celebrated biography, had wanted to make it more dramatic, but Kershaw found the production's liberties so historically inaccurate regarding Hitler's life that he ultimately chose to have his name removed from the project.
+Originally, Hitler biographer Ian Kershaw had been on board as a consultant.
+Alliance Atlantis, which had purchased the rights to adapt Kershaw's biography, had wanted to make it more dramatic, but Kershaw found the production's liberties so historically inaccurate regarding Hitler's life that he ultimately chose to have his name removed from the project.

 Executive producer Ed Gernon was fired for comparing the climate of fear that led to the rise of Hitler's Nazism to U.S. President George W. Bush's war on terrorism.
 CBS was prompted to act by a New York Post article that claimed Gernon's comment as an indicator of anti-Americanism in Hollywood.

 Reception

 The miniseries received mixed reviews but was nominated for seven Emmy Awards and won two.
 It received a nomination as "Outstanding Miniseries" and Peter O'Toole was nominated for an Emmy in the supporting actor in a TV movie or miniseries category.
-The miniseries won a Primetime Emmy Award for Art Direction and John Douglas Smith won the Emmy Award for "Outstanding Sound Editing For A Miniseries, Movie Or A Special" as Supervising Sound Editor.
+The miniseries won a Primetime Emmy Award for Art Direction and John Douglas Smith won the Emmy Award for "Outstanding Sound Editing for a Miniseries, Movie or a Special" as Supervising Sound Editor.

 The New York Times said: "The filmmakers worked so hard to be tasteful and responsible that they robbed their film of suspense, drama and passion", but commented positively on the performances of Peter O'Toole, Julianna Margulies, and Liev Schreiber.

 David Wiegand of the San Francisco Chronicle gave it a positive review, praising Carlyle's performance as "brilliant".

 The German magazine Der Spiegel called the film a "soap opera" and "flat melodrama with invented key scenes - Hitler for dummies."